daydreamersjp/DataScienceTechInstitute/Hadoop-MapReduce-Spark/readme.md

 <br>

-Once you have dataframes, you can play around with pySpark SQL, using pySpark SQL functions.
+Once you have dataframes, you can play around with pySpark SQL using pySpark SQL functions.
 As a code example, here's how to get top 5 movies directed by Quentin Tarantino.

 ```python
 %spark2.pyspark